 Digital Innovation Hubs (DIH) are support organisations that aim to make businesses more competitive by speeding up the development and uptake of digital innovations.
 They provide these services close to the end-users (“at working distance”) and thereby cater to the needs of agricultural producers and food processors in a specific region.

 These can be (agricultural) research institutes at universities, experiment stations or farms, extension agencies or seed companies.
-The Competence Centre may also play the role of the Digital Innovation Hub orchestrator, taking a coordinating, organising and/or an agenda setting role.
+The organisation acting as a Competence Centre may also play the role of the Digital Innovation Hub orchestrator, taking a coordinating, organising and/or an agenda setting role.

 SmartAgriHubs supports this with its available team, knowledge, and tools:

 • The existing DIH network in SmartAgriHubs offers collaboration with additional and new Digital Innovation Hubs to facilitate experience exchange.

 - • The network of Competence Centres is helping to identify and offers the most appropriate technology related expertise required for a successful realisation of an innovation experiment.